Skip to Content

 You can rent kayaks to paddle on Hammond Lake in Lake Louisa State Park in Clermont.
 (Photo: Bonnie Gross)

-Other activities in Lake Louisa State Park
+The beach at Lake Louisa State Park

 The largest of a half dozen lakes in the park, Lake Louisa, is lined with picturesque cypress trees.
 It has a small beach with dark orange tannic water and very white sand.
-We saw people swimming at the beach, apparently not put off by the sign that warned about the potential for alligators.
-There are no life guards.
-There is a bath house, rest rooms, picnic tables and a playground at the beach area, making it an appealing place to set up for the day.

 Families will appreciate the Lake Louisa State Park playground, located near the beach.